Share | facebook twitter flickr flickr

 DELAWARE BAY SHOREBIRD STEWARDS

-Shorebird stewards support beach closures by being present at the closed beaches during a three week period in May through early June.
-Stewards patrol nine beaches along the Delaware Bay in Cape May and Cumberland Counties.
-They do this to ensure that resting and foraging shorebirds are not disturbed.
-The job includes educating beach visitors as to the importance of the beaches to horseshoe crabs and migrating shorebirds, by handing out literature, answering questions and showing people the shorebirds and horseshoe crabs.
-Click here for more information.
+Shorebird stewards support beach restrictions by being present at restricted beaches during shorebird season to ensure that resting and foraging shorebirds are not disturbed.
+This job includes educating beach visitors as to why the beaches are closed and the importance of the beaches to horseshoe crabs and migrating shorebirds.

 KESTREL NESTBOX MONITORING PROJECT